RTEMS/rtems-docs/develenv/sample.rst

     This task has the id of 0x20002
     \*** END OF SAMPLE MULTIPROCESSOR APPLICATION \***

-The herald is printed from the application’s single initialization task on each node.
+The herald is printed from the application's single initialization task on each node.
 The final messages are printed from the single application task on each node.